meditatingCybermind/RPG-Loot-Table/README.md

     2: CR 1 giantFighterGuy
     3: CR 0.5 mook
     Input a pack...
-    prompt: pack:  3333333111112
+    prompt: pack:  33332221
-    mook has 1 Junk of Worthless,
-    mook has 2 Junk of Worthless,
-    mook has 2 Junk of Worthless,
-    mook has 1 Junk of Worthless, 1 Potion of Rareness, someSpellcaster has 5 Potion of Inflict Bad Things, someSpellcaster has 2 Potion of Inflict Bad Things, someSpellcaster has 2 Potion of Inflict Bad Things, someSpellcaster has 1 Potion of Inflict Bad Things, giantFighterGuy has 2 Elixir of Swollness,
+    mook has 1 Junk of Worthless, totalling to 300 gold. mook has 3 Junk of Worthless, totalling to 900 gold. giantFighterGuy has 1 Potion of Get Huger, totalling to 750 gold. giantFighterGuy has 1 Potion of Get Huger, totalling to 750 gold. giantFighterGuy has 1 Potion of Get Huger, totalling to 750 gold. someSpellcaster has 3 Potion of Inflict Bad Things, totalling to 60 gold.

     Input a pack...
     prompt: pack: